Scoring the Examination

 The giving or obtaining of unauthorized information or aid, as evidenced by observation or statistical analysis of answers, constitutes sufficient cause to invalidate a candidate’s score and to take other appropriate action.

 The integrity of the results reported to candidates for their performance on these examinations is protected by every means available.
 Any score that is deemed not representative of a reasonable assessment of the candidate’s knowledge or competence as sampled by the examination shall be deemed irregular.
-The answers of all candidates are monitored and may be analyzed statistically for the purpose of detecting irregular scores.
+All candidates’ responses are monitored and may be analyzed statistically for the purpose of detecting irregular scores.

-If evidence suggests that scores may be irregular, the ABMGG may withhold a candidate’s report of results until determination is made as to whether, in the opinion of the ABMGG, the performance of a candidate is a reasonable assessment of the knowledge or competency assessed by the examination.
+If evidence suggests a score irregularity, the ABMGG may withhold a candidate’s report of results until determination is made as to whether, in the opinion of the ABMGG, the performance of a candidate is a reasonable assessment of the knowledge or competency assessed by the examination.
 If the ABMGG determines that a score is irregular, it may invalidate the results and then notify the candidate of the basis of its decisions.

-All candidates for these examinations must acknowledge that they are aware of these regulations for maintaining the integrity of individual scores by signing a statement included in the online examination.
+All candidates for these examinations must acknowledge these regulations by signing a statement included in the online examination.